GithubSuki/mysukidocs/vendors/basicsetup.md

 What is Suki Hub?
 ----------
 Suki Hub is a web portal specifically for My Suki Vendors.

-This is where you setup information about your business and the products that you sell, so that Sari-Sari store Owners can access you from their My Suki App.
+This is where the vendors setup information about their business and the products that they sell.
+Which enables Sari-Sari store owners or customers to access your store from their My Suki App.

 To start, go to: https://suki.io/